vjmoreno/Portfolio/Machine Learning/truck_detector/readme.md

 two folders will contain the images to classify.
 Once the program finishes the whole process, you will be able to find the screenshot in the folder ./Datasets/screenshots.
 Probably you will find false positives (no trucks classified as trucks).
-2
-### 5. Important
-If you want to double check the results after the program finishes, go to the folders ./Datasets/right box and ./Datasets/left box.
-The names of the images classified as trucks will start with ’truck’.
-All the images classified as trucks have created a screenshot.
-So, just check if there is a truck in the images that don’t start with ’truck’.
-The images names have the following
-format:
-direction hour minute second frame.jpg